golangid/candi/codebase/app/task_queue_worker/README.md

 }
 ```

+* Or if running on a separate server

-* Or via GraphQL API
+Via GraphQL API

 `POST {{task-queue-worker-host}}/graphql`
 ```